animuslabs/boid-worker/README.md

 ```

 While this script is running you can browse the database to see data being loaded
-This requires localhost access to port 5001 , so not an option on VPS
+This opens on port 5001, use ssh tunnel to access locally.

 ```sh
 yarn prisma studio